xlcnd/isbntools/README.md

 You can extend the lib by using the classes and functions exposed in namespace `isbntools.dev`, namely:

-You can extend the lib by using the classes and functions exposed in `isbntools.dev`, namely:

 * `WEBService` a class that handles the access to web services (just by passing an url) and supports `gzip`.
   You can subclass it to extend the functionality... but